Kemp’s Test

 They are also negative if they feel no pain at all.

-The Kemp's Test is normally conducted whenever a patient reports pain in the back during an appointment.
+The Kemp's Test is usually conducted whenever a patient reports pain in the back during an appointment.
 If they detail their symptoms and you suspect that the back pain is caused by facet joint pathologies or dysfunction, then it is appropriate that you conduct this test to gauge the pain.
 If the patient is actively experiencing pain and discomfort before you even start the test, that's even more reason to conduct it.

 Do note that Kemp's Test should not be the sole test you conduct to make a proper diagnosis.
 Yes, the test has positive and negative designations, but they are not the equivalent of making an official diagnosis.
 This is because Kemp's Test only gauges the possibility of facet joint pathologies being the cause of the pain.
 It doesn't determine what specific pathology the patient is dealing with.